jchai01/shopeeautocoin/README.md

 - Python 3.8 or greater (tested on 3.10, but playwright should work fine at 3.8)
 - `pip install pytest-playwright`
 - `playwright install`
-- `playwright install-deps` may need to run this too if it's on a server.
+- `playwright install-deps` may need to run this too when installing on a headless server.

 ### Usage
-- Clone Repository
+- Clone Repository.
 - Create an empty folder called "persistence" in the cloned repo.
-- Run autocoin.py with `python autocoin.py` it will launch the first login routine.
+- Run autocoin.py with `python3 autocoin.py` it will launch the first login routine.
 Follow the prompts to authorize 2FA, and store your session persistently.
 - After completing the steps, schedule the script to run once every day.
   - Windows
     - Open Task scheduler, and create new task.